 Art Power will be back to defend his crown but there hasn’t been a two-time winner of this contest (formerly the Diadem) since the late 1950s and he lines up having trailed home last in the Sprint Cup, although his prep last year was similar, as he beat one home in the Abbaye.
 He won at 40-1 last year, and is available at 33-1 this time.

 The big eye-catcher in the Prix de la Foret was Beauvatier, who flew home for third (just behind Kinross) having had only one of his 15 rivals behind with a furlong to run.
 That hinted he may yet fulfil his juvenile potential – he beat Ramatuelle on one occasion and was third to Rosallion in the Prix Jean-Luc Lagardere – although it is not easy to determine what his best trip is.
-Whatever, he's 16-1 and Kinross is only 4-1, which doesn't make sense.
+The 16-1 on offer at the start of the week has shrunk.

 Montassib has thrived since being reinvented as a sprinter in the past year, beating Kinross in the Chipchase Stakes at Newcastle before winning the Sprint Cup at the main expense of Kind Of Blue, related to the stable’s two previous winners of this, and Unequal Love, who landed the Wokingham in June.
 All three enter calculations but are quoted between 5-1 and 8-1.